piqoni/vogte/README.md

  - Runs "Sanity Check" after patching and displays project health 🟢 for instant feedback (currently "go vet ./...", but additional checks will be added eventually)
  - Tested with GPT-4 and Claude Sonnet (but any OpenAI-compatible API should work)
  - CLI mode that can produce holistic context
+ - Review your changes against base branch (local PR review by an LLM)

 # Non-Features
 - Every message is considered a new chat and not related to the previous.
 The idea is to provide all what is needed in one go; this is also (likely) more cost effective.